 When I found out the risk to myself and baby with natural birth and how more than likely would end in intervention…I took control and had the opportunity to “plan” my birth and make it as calm of an experience as possible.

-We had a little cubicle on the ward where the doctors and surgeons and anaesthetists would come and do their final checks on me before surgery – I was given two gowns, one to put on forwards and the other backwards so that my bare bum wouldn’t be on show as I walked to theatre.
-I also was told my toe nail polish had to go…(wasted money on the pedi I got beforehand).
+We had a little cubicle on the ward where the doctors and surgeons and anaesthetists would come and do their final checks on me before surgery – I was given two gowns, one to put on forwards and the other backwards so that my bare bum wouldn’t be on show as I walked to the theatre.
+I also was told my toenail polish had to go…(wasted money on the Pedi I got beforehand).

-There’s something quite weird about walking yourself into an operating theatre, with all of its lights and bleeping machines and the people walking about busily with their masks and gloves on.
+There’s something quite weird about walking yourself into an operating theatre, with all of its lights and beeping machines and the people walking about busily with their masks and gloves on.

 I remembered having to sit hunched over a cushion so that they could put the needle into my spine for the spinal block.
 I was still incredibly nervous, but I practised the breathing from the hypnotherapy thing and it seemed to help.